machinelearnear/milei-gpt/README.md

 **Top-level keys:** These are metadata fields providing information about the video.

-- "Index": An integer index.
+- `Index` An integer index.
-- "channel_id": The ID of the YouTube channel.
+- `channel_id` The ID of the YouTube channel.
-- "channel": The name of the channel.
+- `channel` The name of the channel.
-- "uploader_url": The URL of the uploader's YouTube page.
+- `uploader_url` The URL of the uploader's YouTube page.
-- "id": The ID of the video.
+- `id` The ID of the video.
-- "url": The URL of the video.
+- `url` The URL of the video.
-- "title": The title of the video.
+- `title` The title of the video.
-- "duration": The duration of the video in seconds.
+- `duration` The duration of the video in seconds.
-- "view_count": The view count of the video.
+- `view_count` The view count of the video.
-- "candidate_name": The name of the candidate.
+- `candidate_name` The name of the candidate.
-- "quality": The quality of the video.
+- `quality` The quality of the video.

 **Segments:** An array of dictionaries, each representing a segment of the video with the following keys:

-- "speaker": The speaker of the segment.
+- `speaker` The speaker of the segment.
-- "start_time": The start time of the segment in seconds.
+- `start_time` The start time of the segment in seconds.
-- "end_time": The end time of the segment in seconds.
+- `end_time` The end time of the segment in seconds.
-- "text": The text spoken during the segment.
+- `text` The text spoken during the segment.
-- "cosine_dist": The cosine distance value (probably used for speaker verification).
+- `cosine_dist` The cosine distance value (probably used for speaker verification).
-- "is_target_speaker": A boolean indicating if the speaker is the target speaker.
+- `is_target_speaker` A boolean indicating if the speaker is the target speaker.

 ```json
 {